The Audit Log Wall of Shame

 Why does this exist?

 Audit logs are a core resource for any defensive security teams to successfully detect, investigate, or find behavioral patterns related to their organization.
-These audit logs are most commonly generated by external parties, such as SaaS vendors, hardware vendors, on-premise solution based companies etc.
+These audit logs are most commonly generated by external parties, such as SaaS vendors, hardware vendors, or on-premise solution based companies.
+As noted by CISA’s 2024 “Secure by Design” pledge, it’s imperative for organizations to provide these in the base-tier of products, with sane storage limits of the telemetry provided at no extra cost.

 Audit logs designed with security professionals in mind are critical to threat detection engineering and incident response.
 Considering their significance, vendors should be upheld to following core audit log practices.